-Cutis marmorata is a condition where the skin has a pinkish blue mottled or marbled appearance when subjected to cold temperatures.
-It occurs in about 50% of children and is typically seen throughout infancy.
+Cutis marmorata occurs in about 50% of children and is typically seen throughout infancy.
 Adults may also be affected.
-Rewarming usually restores the skin to its normal appearance.

 The mottled appearance of cutis marmorata is caused by superficial small blood vessels in the skin dilating and contracting at the same time.
 Dilation creates the red colour of the skin whilst contraction produces a pale appearance.
 This phenomenon is most pronounced when the skin is cooled.
-Reasons why this happens is not fully understood.
+The reasons for the reaction are not fully understood.

 There is no treatment for cutis marmorata.
 It is generally a benign condition that improves with age.